ml-explore/mlx-examples/t5/README.md

 tasks by prepending task-specific prefixes to the input, e.g.:
 `translate English to German: …`, `summarize: ….`, etc.

+This example also supports the FLAN-T5 models variants.[^2]

 ## Setup

 Download and convert the model: